Improving instrumental variable estimators with post-stratification: Post-stratification

 \begin{lemma} $\widehat{\CACE}_{\text{IV-a}}$ will equal $\hat{\beta}_{1, S2}$, the coefficient for predicted compliance in the second stage of a two-stage weighted least squares regression (with weighting in both stages) with weights $w_i = \frac{N_{g}}{N_{g,z}}\frac{n_z}{N}$ for unit $i$ in strata $g \in \{1,\dots,G\}$ assigned to treatment $z \in \{0,1\}$. \end{lemma} See Supplementary Material~\ref{append:2sls} for proof.
 With large strata, these weights are all approximately 1 given, for unit $i$ in group $g$,

 as random assignment will ensure each strata has roughly the same proportion treated, with $p_g \approx p$.
 This suggests that in large samples with large strata, the weighted 2SLS estimate will generally be close to the usual, unweighted, 2SLS.
+See \citet{schochet2024design} for an in depth look at regression adjusted instrumental variable estimators, which are shown to have similar asymptotic variances to our estimators if strata are not dropped.

 Second, Lemma~\ref{lemma:w_a_connection} shows that $\widehat{IV}_w$ and $\widehat{IV}_a$ are equivalent when all strata have non-zero estimated proportions of compliers:

 \begin{lemma} If $\widehat{f}_g \neq 0$ for all $g = 1,\dots, G$, then the estimator in Equation~\ref{eq:IV-w} is mathematically equivalent to the estimator in Equation~\ref{eq:IV-a}: